apache/cassandra/doc/source/cql/ddl.rst

 By default, Cassandra read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
 ``speculative_retry`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.
-The following are legal values:
+The following are legal values (case-insensitive):

 ========================= ================ =============================================================================
  Format                    Example          Description